List of Fist of the North Star characters: Shachi

 Shachi (シャチ) is the son of Akashachi, the pirate.
 As a child, he met and began to admire Raoh while his father worked under his command.
 On one adventure, his father's crew was attacked by Shura Warriors (it is implied it was Kaioh's army); the result being left behind in Shura after Akashachi and his remaining men fled during an attack.
 There, he became romantically involved with Leia, a local girl.
 He soon became Jukei's fourth student and learned Hokuto Ryūken to protect Leia.
 He began fighting against the Shuras, eventually earning a reputation as "Rakshasa."
-At first, he only teams up with Ken to use him in his plot to destroy the three "Rashō," offering Lin to Han so that Ken would fight him.
+At first, he only teams up with Ken to use him in his plot to destroy the three "Rashō," offering Rin to Han so that Ken would fight him.
 After he is reunited with Akashachi before his death, Shachi becomes a loyal ally to Ken, sacrificing his left eye to Hyoh so that Ken would not be captured.
 He helps Ken restore Hyoh's memories, but later dies after being mortally wounded while fighting against Kaioh himself.